Monte Pittman: Pain, Love & Destiny

-The album made it to No. 1 Rock Album, No. 1 Pop Album, and the Top 10 albums chart in its debut week.
+Upon its release, the album reached No. 1 on Rock and Pop charts and debuated within the top ten overall albums.
 The album was also available at the Official Merchandise Booths of Madonna's 2012 MDNA Tour.

-Pittman was nominated in four categories at Artists in Music Awards and by popular demand he was also invited to perform at the ceremony on February 10, 2012.
-He won the Award for "Best Solo Artist".
-He is also the recipient of a "Career Achievement Award – Guitarist" for the Hollywood F.A.M.E.
-Awards!
+Pittman was nominated for four categories at Artists in Music Awards and was invited to perform at the ceremony on February 10, 2012, when he won the "Best Solo Artist" award.
+Additionally, Pittman received a Career Achievement Award – Guitarist for the Hollywood F.A.M.E.
+Awards.

-On June 29, 2012, Pittman was invited to ZDF's Morgenmagazin morning TV show where he performed a solo acoustic version of the song "Lost" from his album "Pain, Love & Destiny".
+On June 29, 2012, Pittman was invited to ZDF's Morgenmagazin morning TV show where he performed an acoustic version of the song "Lost" from his album Pain, Love & Destiny.